sensu/sensu-docs/content/sensu-go/5.16/installation/install-sensu.md

 ##### 2. Initialize

 Run `sensu-backend init` to set up your Sensu administrator username and password.
-In this initialization step, you only need to provide a username and password string &mdash; no need for role-based access control (RBAC) or etcd.
+In this initialization step, you only need to set environment variables with a username and password string &mdash; no need for role-based access control (RBAC).

 Replace `YOUR_USERNAME` and `YOUR_PASSWORD` with the username and password you want to use:

 {{< highlight shell >}}
+export SENSU_BACKEND_CLUSTER_ADMIN_USERNAME=YOUR_USERNAME
+export SENSU_BACKEND_CLUSTER_ADMIN_PASSWORD=YOUR_PASSWORD
-sensu-backend init --admin-username YOUR_USERNAME --admin-password YOUR_PASSWORD
+sensu-backend init
 {{< /highlight >}}

 For details about `sensu-backend init`, see the [backend reference][30].